 - Grown-up men are courageous when it comes to their loved ones.
 One of the most common questions women have when they first start dating a man is how they think about love, relationships, and marriage.
 And, of course, the guy has a not-so-subtle way of asking the question when it comes to marriage.
 Want to know what he wants for the future?
 All he wants to know is how you see love, romance, and marriage.
 If you’ve never thought about that kind of thing, you can easily find yourself in the dark when you are talking about these things.

 - Adult communication is important.
 Relationships after 40 are neither easy nor straightforward.
 In fact, you can make them harder by falling into the trap of overthinking the situation.
 There are lots of misconceptions and myths about this stage of life, which is why it’s vital to educate yourself before you go out on a date and communicate openly, not just with your partner but with yourself too.
+To feel a little more confident, however, make sure that you smell good, as it is the key to getting someone’s first attention.
+To ensure that, you can either apply some musky or floral perfume or some good-quality pheromones for women to make you prepared for the date.

 - Past is past; it’s who you are today that’s important.
 Dating is a journey of self-discovery, and it’s necessary to accept that you are a mix of your past, present, and future.
 When you get to the end of the road, you won’t regret that you went through the journey, but instead, you’ll look back on your relationships as times when you learned about yourself and grew as a person.